krushnavid/IMA-SDK/README.md

 * AdsLoader
 This step also creates a VideoAdPlayerAdapter, a class you create later in this guide.
-Finally, set up the play button to request ads, then hide when clicked. app/src/main/java/com/example/project name/MyActivity.java
+Finally, set up the play button to request ads, then hide when clicked. app/src/main/java/com/example/project name/MainActivity.java

 <pre>
 <code>

-public class MyActivity extends AppCompatActivity {
+public class MainActivity extends AppCompatActivity {

   private VideoView videoPlayer;
   private MediaController mediaController;